anchor-btc/anchor-os/anchor/docs/kinds/geomarker.md

 # Kind 5: GeoMarker

 The **GeoMarker** kind is used for embedding geographic coordinates and location-based messages on Bitcoin.
-It powers applications like Anchor Map.
+It powers applications like [Anchor Places](/apps/places).

 ## Overview